-GST for Property Developments
+GST for Property Development

 Applying GST to transactions relating to property development can be difficult at the best of times.
 "Am I in business?" or "Do I need to register for GST?" are some of the more common questions that are asked of us.
 This fact sheet will assist in determining any GST implications on property development-related transactions.